josudoncel/MeanFieldGameAnalysisSIRModelVaccinations/README.md

 - Some of the notebooks load the data of all the policies (mean-field equilibrium, N-players equilibrium, mean-field optimum and global optimum with N finite), which is contained in the folder data.
-To generate this data, execute the code of the notebook compute_policy_t0.ipynb
+To generate this data , execute the code of the notebook compute_policy_t0.ipynb and to create new data, use the same notebook

 - The code of the file computation_mfg.py is used in most of the notebooks.